Rick Kemp

-Frederick Stanley 'Rick' Kemp (born 15 November 1941) is an English bass player, guitarist, songwriter, vocalist and record producer, best known for his work with the British folk rock band Steeleye Span.
+Frederick Stanley 'Rick' Kemp (born 15 November 1941) is a retired English bass player, guitarist, songwriter, vocalist and record producer, best known for his work with the British folk rock band Steeleye Span.

-Projects

-In the 1960s, he shot to prominence through his work with singer-songwriter Michael Chapman, and had a reputation within the music industry as a rock and blues session bassist, before his transition into British folk rock.
-Kemp joined Steeleye Span in 1972, left in 1986, rejoined in 2000, and left again at the end of 2016.
+Biography

 In 1971 Kemp auditioned for King Crimson, and got the gig shortly before the band recorded their album Islands.
-However, he turned down the opportunity to join them permanently, and reportedly departed the band after just a week, with his role as bassist being filled by singer Boz Burrell.
+However, he turned down the opportunity to join them permanently, and reportedly departed the band after just a week (other sources say six weeks), with his role as bassist being filled by singer Boz Burrell.

+Kemp joined Steeleye Span in 1972 alongside Bob Johnson, as a bassist and occasional drummer.
+He also played on solo albums by former Steeleye Span member Tim Hart in the 1970s and 1980s.
+In 1979 Kemp co-founded the record label Plant Life with Steeleye Span drummer Nigel Pegrum.
+The label was discontinued in 1984.
+Kemp left Steeleye Span in 1986 due a shoulder injury.
+In 1980, he held his first exhibition in Highgate, North London.

 Kemp has played bass on a number of Maddy Prior records, and was a member of the Maddy Prior Band in the 1980s.
 The 1990 album Happy Families was officially credited to "Maddy Prior and Rick Kemp".

-He also played on solo albums by former Steeleye Span member Tim Hart in the 1970s and 1980s.
+He has released five solo albums: Escape (1996), Spies (1998), Codes (2004), Fanfare (2009) and Perfect Blue (2018).
+In 2018, he was working with former Steeleye Span member Ken Nicol and former 10cc drummer Paul Burgess for a few gigs.